Wolkenstein/tgo-ontology/README.md

 # Text Graph Ontology

-This ontology is aimed at representing a genetic text graph.
+This ontology is aimed at representing a text variation graph.

 Ontology versions:
 - tgo_current.owl: current version, using namespace http://www.hinkelmanns.at/tgo/.